RosieTrainor/BookShelf/README.md

 The titles for each review are in a dark blue to mimic fountain pen ink.

-Accents, such as buttons or borders, use a bronze/gold color reminiscent of journal clasps.
+Accents, such as buttons or borders, use a bronze/gold colour reminiscent of journal clasps.

 #### Fonts